barionleg/Xipho/docs/icecast-2.4.1/config-file.md

 bind-address
 : An optional IP address that can be used to bind to a specific network card.
 If not supplied, then it will bind to all interfaces.

+ssl
+: If set to 1 will enable HTTPS on this listen-socket.
+Icecast must have been compiled against openSSL to be able to do so.

 shoutcast-mount
 : An optional mountpoint setting to be used when shoutcast DSP compatible clients connect.
 The default global setting